alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-secure-transport.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I've simply specified that the security has the mode=â€Transportâ€ and the transport does not use clientCredentialType.
-If you do not specify â€œnoneâ€ in this value, the service will expect that IIS site is configured to use windows credential as default.
+I've simply specified that the security has the mode=*Transport* and the transport does not use clientCredentialType.
+If you do not specify *none* in this value, the service will expect that IIS site is configured to use windows credential as default.

 The client should be configured in this way.